 - Excellent performance.
 PCBs don’t have parts that can become loose, have failed connections, or short circuit.
 Additionally, their performance stays consistent regardless of movement, which is ideal for mobile devices, and they have low levels of electronic noise.

-Six Common Types of Printed Circuit Boards
+Five Common Types of Printed Circuit Boards

 1. Single-Layer PCBs